slanska/flexilite/README.md

      c) creating one table for all enums, with additional column (something like 'EnumType').
 Also, proper handling of enums might require support for multi-language representation of items to the user.
 Implementation of such requirements, coupled together with necessity to translate table/column metadata, tend to lead to cumbersome, complicated design.
-As for me, this kind of work always makes me feel that I had to re-invent the wheel again.
+As for me, this kind of work always makes me feel that I had to re-invent the wheel again and again.

      8) Adding full text search for some text fields.
 Needs to be handled on case-by-case basis, by implementing individual indexes.
      Ability to do search for text values in the scope of entire database or subset of certain fields requires non-trivial design and significant implementation efforts.

       9) Change tracking, i.e. ability to keep history of changes for certain classes/tables.
+      10) Add time-serie support, i.e. ability to keep time-based state for simple objects or their subsets (this task is somehow related tp #9).
+Examples: current rates, employee salary history, tracking fleet and other assets and so on.

 ## How Flexilite can help?
-   In order to help with the challenhes listed above "F" introduces simple and clean concept.
+   In order to help with the challenhes listed above, "F" introduces simple and clean concept.
    It is based on SQLite capabilities and features, so that implementation of "F" is compact, light and efficient.
 "F" utilizes the following SQLite features:
    - type affinity (any cell in the table may have value of any data type)
-   - views, updatable with help of INSTEAD OF triggers
+   - updatable views, which can be used as replacement for physical tables with help of INSTEAD OF triggers
-    - recently added support for JSON data type
+    - recently added support for JSON data type and manipulation based on JSON path
     - clustered (i.e. WITHOUT ROWID) indexes
     - triggers
     - common table expressions
     - full text search
+    - R-trees

    Basic concept of "F":
-   -All data and metadata are stored in the fixed number of physical tables (about 10).
+   -All data and metadata are stored in the fixed number of physical tables (< 10 tables).
    -"F" provides out-of-box solutions for typical patterns of database schema evolution as well as general database features (listed above).
    - "F" heavily uses JSON for processing semi-structured data, for both metadata and records.